If you’re building a new enterprise web or mobile solution, one of the first things you’ll start with architecting is its back-end.

 – More components also mean an increased amount of work for DevOps engineers expected to place them on separate servers and keep the whole infrastructure balanced.

-In our practice, we had a case where the app was required to be split into dozens of separate components.
-It certainly showed higher performance indicators, but extremely often developers were handling problems and bugs caused due to improper microservice interaction.
+We had a case where an app had be split into dozens of separate components.
+It certainly showed higher performance indicators, but the developers were often faced with problems and bugs caused by improper interaction between microservices.

 4. Use well-known libraries and frameworks to minimize the costs of updating snapshot versions and dealing with bugs.

 5. Cover your code with tests and implement integration tests for API checks.